CERTCC/SSVC/doc/md_src_files/020_stateOfPractice.md

 However, the standard does not provide clear advice about how CVSS scores might inform decisions [@cvss_sig].
 SSVC instead considers technical severity as one decision point in vulnerability management.
 Severity should only be a part of vulnerability response prioritization [See, e.g., @farris2018vulcon].
+Vulnerability managers make decisions at a particular time in a specific context.
+CVSS base scores are static; we will make SSVC from modular parts that are easier to compose in each manager's temporal and operational context.

 Any re-adaptation of the basic CVSS mindset inherits its deeper issues.
 For example, arguments for the CVSS scoring algorithm have not been transparent and the standardization group has not justified the use of the formula either formally or empirically [@spring2018cvss].